AgentWong/iac-memory-mcp-server-project/README.md

 A Model Context Protocol (MCP) server that enhances Claude AI's capabilities by providing persistent memory storage for Infrastructure-as-Code (IaC) components, with a focus on version tracking and relationship mapping for Terraform and Ansible resources.

+> [!NOTE]
+> This was a personal project to determine the state of AI's ability if the person using it (me)
+> doesn't have subject matter expertise (lack of Python knowledge).
+Since it has become rather cost
+> prohibitive, I do not intend to develop or maintain this project further.

 ## Overview

 The IaC Memory MCP Server addresses the challenge of maintaining accurate, version-aware context for IaC components by providing: